BullseyeCoverage Up Contents Search

 Error 15: cannot find coverage file

-Neither of the environment variables COVFILE and COVFILELIST are set.
-Set the COVFILE environment variable to the full path of the coverage file.
+Neither the COVFILE nor the COVFILELIST environment variable is set in the context where the instrumented code ran.
+Set the COVFILE environment variable to the full path of the coverage file used to build the project.

 Error 16: cannot open coverage file